 Salt Lake City installed and maintains the crosswalk flags within the Central Business District downtown.
 Within the rest of the City, the Adopt-a-Crosswalk program allows individuals or businesses to install and maintain crosswalk flags at a nearby crosswalk by “adopting” or “sponsoring” the crosswalk.
 Sponsors agree to occasionally monitor the flags to insure they are available at both ends of the crosswalk and to provide replacement flags as needed.
 In return, the City installs the flag holders, and an initial supply of flags at no cost to the sponsor.
 Replacement flags are available to sponsors from the City at a nominal cost as needed.
 For elementary schools that wish to sponsor a designated school crosswalk, the City provides replacement flags at no cost as long as the school agrees to maintain them at the crossing.

-For additional information about the Adopt-a-Crosswalk program, contact the Transportation Division at 801-535-6630.
+For additional information about the Adopt-a-Crosswalk program, consult the Crosswalk Flag brochure or contact the Transportation Division at 801-535-6630.

 Utah law requires motorists to yield to pedestrians in a marked crosswalk.
 A new treatment, known as a HAWK Pedestrian Signal, which includes a red signal indicator, is now available and has shown to have up to a 97% driver compliance rate, comparable to a conventional traffic signal.